 - Percutaneous contraceptive patches

-- Female Participants Who Are Not of Reproductive Potential: Women who are not of reproductive potential are eligible to start study drugs without requiring the use of contraceptives.
+- Participants Who Are Not of Reproductive Potential: Participants who are not of reproductive potential are eligible to start study drugs without requiring the use of contraceptives.
 Any statement of self-reported sterility or that of her partner's must be entered in the source documents.

-- NOTE A: Acceptable documentation of lack of reproductive potential is the woman's self-reported history of surgical sterilization, menopause, or male partner's azoospermia.
+- NOTE A: Acceptable documentation of lack of reproductive potential is the participant's self-reported history of surgical sterilization, menopause, or male partner's azoospermia.

-- NOTE B: ALL participants in the study should be counseled on safer sexual practices including the use and benefit/risk of effective barrier methods (e.g.,male condom) and on the risk of HIV transmission to an uninfected partner.
+- NOTE B: ALL participants in the study should be counseled on safer sexual practices including the use and benefit/risk of effective barrier methods (e.g., male condom) and on the risk of HIV transmission to a partner without HIV

 - Age greater than or equal to 18 years.